RuminahuiM/RuminahuiM.github.io/documents/04_Ansible/Playbook.md

 <img src="../../resources/images/REX_Order_Example.PNG" alt="REX_Deployer" width="1000">

+## Requirements

+In order for a database collector to be created, I will need a few different informations that will be added by the person executing the playbook in the form of extra vars.
+This information can be found in a tool called ISAC, which keeps inventory of everything in our network.

+- **Collector Name**: This is the name the collector will have in our monitoring tool.
+The user will fill this following our current naming convention.
+- **Hostname**:       This is the FQDN (Fully Qualified Name) of the server hosting the database.
+- **Database Name**:  This is the FQDN of the database.
+- **SSL Cert**:       This is the OUM Idenfitier of the database or also known as SSL Certificate in the string, it is another FQDN similar to the database's.

 ## Code

 As I have made this project for my company, I am not allowed to share the entirety of the code, as to not breach any security of privacy policies, but I will share bits and pieces and explain every part of it within this documentation.